idyll5988/Samsung-dynamically-adjusts-smart-sleep/README.md

 When the screen is on: turn off smart sleep + high performance mode

 When the screen is off: turn on smart sleep + power saving mode

-variables to track the current state to avoid repeatedly setting the same value

 Dynamically adjust sleep time based on system load